Displaying present location in the site.

 Special Subsidiary Company: NEC Friendly Staff

-In March 2003, NEC Corporation established NEC Friendly Staff, Ltd. as a special subsidiary company for employing people with disabilities, including people with intellectual or mental disabilities.
-The subsidiary’s head office is located in the NEC Fuchu Plant, and employees work in offices in Tamachi, Abiko, and Tamagawa.
-As of June 1, 2020, it employs 119 people with disabilities.
+In March 2003, NEC Corporation established NEC Friendly Staff, Ltd., as a special subsidiary company for employing people with disabilities, including people with intellectual or mental disabilities.
+The subsidiary’s head office is located at the NEC Fuchu Plant, and employees work at offices in Tamachi, Abiko, and Tamagawa.
+As of June 1, 2021, the company employs 133 people with disabilities.

-Assisting the Self-Empowerment of NEC Group Employees with Hearing Difficulties
+Assisting the Self-development of NEC Group Employees with Hearing Difficulties

-Since fiscal 2016, we have been holding study sessions in order to deepen the knowledge of NEC for employees with hearing difficulties in the NEC Group.
+Since fiscal 2016, we have been holding study sessions to deepen knowledge of NEC among NEC Group employees with hearing difficulties.

 NEC Corporation has implemented systems that enable employees to choose their career support programs themselves in order to meet the diverse needs of employees seeking to start a new career outside of the Company or those approaching retirement age.
 These programs are designed to support proactive life planning initiatives by providing financial and time benefits to employees choosing to plan and prepare for new careers outside of the Company.

-- *6Ally: A supporter who understands the situation of LGBT individuals
+- *4Someone who understands the situation of, and strongly supports, LGBTQ individuals

 Revision of Internal Regulations

-In fiscal 2019, we added the following items about LGBT issues in interview manuals and are promoting awareness so recruiters can carry out interviews appropriately.
+In fiscal 2019, we added the following items about LGBTQ issues in interview manuals.
+Since then, we have been promoting awareness so that recruiters can carry out interviews appropriately.
 We also abolished the field for stating gender on the entry form.

-- 2)Even if a person comes out as LGBT, for example during an interview, do not ask questions only concerning LGBT.
+- 2.Even if a person comes out as LGBTQ, for example during an interview, do not ask questions only concerning LGBTQ.

 Initiatives in the Local Community

-NEC continues to actively promote awareness and understanding of I&D within the local community by conducting the following corporate citizenship activities.
+NEC continues to promote awareness and understanding of I&D within local communities and address issues through the following corporate citizenship activities.

-- As an initiative to respond to the rights of children set out in the Children’s Rights and Business Principles developed by Save the Children (NGO), UN Global Compact and UNICEF, NEC has implemented e-Net Caravan, which offers awareness raising and guidance for elementary school students (junior high school) to high school students as well as other guardians and educational professionals to teach them how to use the internet safely and securely.
+- As an initiative to respond to the rights of children set out in the Children’s Rights and Business Principles developed by Save the Children (NGO), the UNGC, and UNICEF, NEC has implemented e-Net Caravan, which offers awareness raising and guidance for elementary school students (third and fourth grade) through to high school students as well as other guardians and educational professionals to teach them how to use the internet safely and securely.
 Nationwide, 300 of our employees currently participate in this initiative as certified instructors.